 Supervisors: Prof Michael Hatt and Dr Claire Jones (University of Birmingham)

 I am a PhD student in History of Art at the University of Warwick, funded by the Midlands4Cities Arts and Humanities Research Council (AHRC) doctoral training partnership.
-I gained both my Bachelor’s and Master’s degrees in History of Art at the University of Glasgow.
+I gained my Bachelor’s and Master’s degrees in History of Art at the University of Glasgow.
 My dissertations concerned the Danish artist Vilhelm Hammershøi’s monumental painting Artemis (1893-94) and the development of Modernism in Sweden from 1885 to 1930 (with particular reference to the lasting influence of the National Romantic painter Richard Bergh), respectively.

 My research interests are mainly in Swedish and Scandinavian art of the nineteenth and twentieth centuries, as well as related histories of architecture and design.